Iveco Daily: Electric version

 Available as a panel van, minibus and chassis, the Iveco Daily Electric is a purely electrically powered vehicle.
 It is optionally equipped with a 60 or 80 kW electric motor.
 It takes 10 hours to charge the ZEBRA batteries, or 2 hours in the shortened quick charge mode.
 The low-noise vehicle is advertised in particular for night deliveries in urban areas and has a range of up to 280 kilometers.

 Facelift

 The Daily received a facelift in April 2019, now including full LED headlights, and various driver assistance systems have been added.

 eDaily (2022)

 eDaily FCEV is a 7-ton large van.

 The eDaily FCEV was first unveiled on 19 September 2022.
 It is equipped with FPT Industrial's maximum output 140 kW electric motor and 90 kW hydrogen fuel cell system.
 The charging time is about 15 minutes, and it can drive up to 350 km on a single charge with maximum load of 3 tons.

+In 2023, the all-electric Iveco eDaily powered by Microvast's li-ion cells, in its 3.5 Tonne version, claimed the official Guinness World Records title for the Heaviest Weight Towed by an Electric Van.